Lockheed Martin's quarterly profit handily beats estimates

-Lockheed Martin Corp (LMT.N), Pentagon's No. 1 weapons supplier, reported a quarterly profit that handily beat analysts' expectations, as sales of its Sikorsky helicopters pushed total revenue up 14.8 percent.
+(Reuters) - Lockheed Martin Corp (LMT.N), the world's largest defense contractor, reported a quarterly profit on Tuesday that handily beat analysts' expectations, as sales of its Sikorsky helicopters pushed total revenue up 14.8 percent.

+Lockheed's shares were up about 7 percent in afternoon trading following the company's earnings conference call.

 The company also raised its adjusted profit and sales outlook for the year.

+Results from the Pentagon's No. 1 weapons supplier are often seen as a bellwether for the U.S. defense sector.
+Northrop Grumman Corp (NOC.N) and Raytheon Co (RTN.N) are due to report quarterly results later this week.

 The company said third-quarter sales in its rotary and mission systems business unit jumped 55 percent to $3.35 billion, which included about $1.2 billion from sales of Sikorsky military and commercial helicopters.
-Lockheed completed the $9 billion acquisition of Sikorsky from United Technologies Corp (UTX.N) in June.
+Lockheed completed the $9 billion acquisition of Sikorsky from United Technologies Corp (UTX.N) last year.

+Lockheed said sales in its aeronautics business, the biggest division, increased 6.8 percent due to higher net sales of approximately $300 million for the F-35 jet program due to higher aircraft production and sustainment activities.

+Only 10 F-35 aircraft were produced this quarter compared with 12 for the same period last year.
+On their quarterly results conference call, management said a problem with the insulation in the F-35's fuel lines and fuel tanks, and the subsequent fix for aircraft still on the production line, was the reason for "lighter" F-35 deliveries this quarter.

 According to Thomson Reuters I/B/E/S calculations, the company's income from continuing operations was $3.27 per share, versus the average analyst estimate of $2.87.